 FAQs

-Here are few interesting questions around orphan pages that you might find useful to deal with them better in 2026 and beyond.
+Here are a few interesting questions about orphan pages that you might find useful for dealing with them better in 2026 and beyond.

 Yes, every website should include an XML sitemap as it makes it easier for Google to discover the pages on your site.
-That means, whenever you publish an article on your site, it gets included in your sitemap so that search engine crawlers can easily find your newly published content and index it faster.
+That means whenever you publish an article on your site, it gets added to your sitemap so search engine crawlers can easily find and index your newly published content faster.

 Final Thoughts

 Did you like this guide on finding orphan pages?
-Do you’ve any more questions?
+Do you have any more questions?
 Do let us know in the comments.

 Hi Anil Sir,